lsst/dp0_lsst_io/docs/delegate-resources/index.rst

 Support
 =======

-Find out where and how to get help with any and all issues.
+Find out where and how to get help.

 .. toctree::
     :maxdepth: 2